 Venture capital firm Breed warns that only companies maintaining strong mNAV premiums whilst growing Bitcoin-per-share can survive.
 Others may face acquisition, collapse, or trading below net asset value.

-Those maintaining 1.5 times multiples face what VanEck warns could be "further mNAV compression" if "a prolonged low-volatility regime limits capital-raising ability".
+Those with 1.5x multiples face what VanEck warns could be “further mNAV compression” if "a prolonged low-volatility regime limits capital-raising ability".

-And low Bitcoin volatility restricts their ability to raise capital through convertible debt or equity.
+To make things worse, low Bitcoin volatility restricts these 'treasuries' ability to raise capital through convertible debt or equity.

-That's because this treasury company model requires premium valuations to function - without them, the mathematics favour direct cryptocurrency ownership.
+That's because the model requires premium valuations to function - without them, the mathematics favour direct cryptocurrency ownership.

-As mNAV premiums compress toward parity, only operators with competitive advantages beyond simple cryptocurrency accumulation will justify their existence.
+As mNAV premiums compress toward parity, only the operators with competitive advantages beyond simple cryptocurrency accumulation will likely justify their existence…